hbowie/rs500blog/album notes/Ray of Light.md

 Charlie:

 The first few songs are really good.
 The rest didn’t blow my mind but not a bad album.
 This album is here cause of how it used electronica in mainstream pop which wasn’t done much before this and also it’s got a few good singles.
 Not my favorite but definitely not my least favorite either.
 The first song is my pick (really dug it).

+Body:

+A sweet-tasting bit of pop fluff.
+Professionally done, with showcase vocals on some of the tracks, but I never found any of it very convincing or compelling.
+Tasty in small bits, but nothing to stick to these ribs.
+Repetitive at times, in a way that is probably meant to be hypnotic, but it’s just… not.